zapier/visual-builder/docs/_cli_tutorials/hydration.md

 ## The Server

-We've got a very simple file server set up with Express at [https://github.com/codebycaleb/express-files-example](https://github.com/codebycaleb/express-files-example).
+We've got a very simple file server set up with Express in this [Github repository](https://github.com/codebycaleb/express-files-example).
 The whole thing fits in one (hopefully) easy-to-read file, `index.js`.
 Let's take a quick look at what the API offers:

 * GET `/files` - list filenames for the directory (only filenames!)
 * GET `/files/:name` - download the file with the given filename or return a 404 if it's not found